-Growth Groups are our small group approach to discipleship.
+Sunday school classes, Men’s & Women’s Groups, youth group & Good News Club for kids are all available to help fulfill the Biblical mandate of discipleship.
 We know that true discipleship and rounded, balanced growth can only be accomplished in relationships with other Christians.
 We believe in this approach because it’s biblical (for example, it was the method of Jesus, of Paul, and the early church).
-Small groups provide a great format to develop people in three areas of life: their heart (personal spiritual walk), their head (Biblical knowledge), and their hands (obedience and service).
+These groups provide a great format to develop people in three areas of life: their heart (personal spiritual walk), their head (Biblical knowledge), and their hands (obedience and service).
 They are also a great way to get people connected in relationships with others where they can mutually encourage and minister to one another.
-They also foster a level of trust and honesty for accountability that can be avoided in a larger group or bypassed in a classroom.
+They also foster a level of trust and honesty for accountability.
 They lend themselves readily to practical demonstration and participation.

 Step 3: Go

 Going is all about service and leadership in the context of the church.
 We want people to take personal responsibility to disciple others, lead ministries, and be an active part of God’s global mission.

 These are values that will be the guiding principles and concepts for everything we do in our process, every ministry, and our church.
 We made a list of priorities to answer the questions, “What do we value so much that we want to be a part of everything we do?
 What do we want our church to be known for?”